1. Purpose

 • (3a) General Policy for Exam Administration

-3. (3a.3) Once an exam is started, the score stands without exception.
+3. (3a.3) Once an exam is started or completed, the score is final

 5. (3a.5) Students cannot take exams while on leave of absence from the university.